Forex Regulators

 Key Functions and Objectives

-The primary objective of the FCA is to ensure that financial markets work well and fairly.
-It aims to protect consumers, protect financial markets, and promote competition.
-The FCA’s duties are wide-ranging, encompassing the supervision of banks, insurers, and investment firms, among others.
+The FCA's primary goal is to ensure that financial markets operate efficiently and fairly.
+It seeks to protect consumers, maintain market integrity, and promote competition by supervising banks, insurers, and investment firms.

 Regulatory Approach and Enforcement